csharpconsultant/Business-Conditions-Index/README.md

 ## 📜 License

-MIT License — use, modify, and share freely.
+MIT License; use, modify, and share freely.

 ---